SergeyZenkovich/rsschool-cv-old/cv.md

 * LinkedIn - https://www.linkedin.com/in/sergey-zenkovich-2a0a72183

 ## Summary:
- I am reseacher in GIS and remote sensing areas.
+ I am researcher in GIS and remote sensing areas.
 In 2019 I graduated from the University(BSU - geography faculty - GIS specialist).
 Now I am working with spatial data, analyzing space images, writing some scripts for GIS program environment(Python).
 For me it is interesting to try out in FrontEnd.
-I have some experience in FrontEnd (completed courses: “FrontEnd start” in TeachMeSkills, “ServiceNow” in EPAM; try out: “RSSchool-2019(3)”).
-My goal is to improve my skills in FrontEnd and interconnect my knowledges of GIS and spatial data analyzing and FrontEnd in my future job.<br/>
+I have some experience in FrontEnd (completed courses: “FrontEnd start” in TeachMeSkills, “ServiceNow” in EPAM; tried: “RSSchool-2019(3)” ).
+My goal is to improve my skills in FrontEnd and interconnect my knowledge on GIS and spatial data analyzing and FrontEnd in my future job.<br/>
-**Goal** - Work as a Front-End developer in a big product company. <br/>
 **Wishes:**
  * Have strong knowledge in different frameworks.
  * Work in future with AR and VR technologies.